Georgia state senator's 'second chance at life' after surviving coronavirus, giving plasma

 "I was in tough shape," Thompson recalls, but he never felt lonely or fearful of dying, though he worried about leaving his wife of 20-plus years and his two children.

-I got a second chance at life and I want to do whatever I can to provide other people with a second chance as well
+I got a second chance at life and I want to do whatever I can to provide other people with a second chance as well.

 Instead, he relied on his faith, bonded and prayed with medical staff, and trusted that his healthy lifestyle would help him quickly recover.